 All the surfaces and materials in a room will absorb odors and trap them, so for that reason alone you want to be disposing of the commode pale contents as quickly as possible

-It is also not healthy for a person to be in a room constantly breathing in the the odors from feces and urine.
+It is also not healthy for a person to be in a room constantly breathing in the odors from feces and urine.

-If the smell form a bedside commode is more than you can handle, even though you are emptying it promptly, why not have an extractor fan put into the wall of the room, just like the ones used in bathrooms.
+If the smell from a bedside commode is more than you can handle, even though you are emptying it promptly, why not have an extractor fan put into the wall of the room, just like the ones used in bathrooms.
 You can switch it on each time the commode has been used, and the fans tend to have timers which you can set and will switch it off after 5-10 minutes.

 Spray any mattresses next to a bedside commode with Lysol, OdoBan, or Dettol, to remove odors.

 After spraying with Lysol you must vacate the room, as it is not meant to breathed in, and takes 45 minutes to dissipate in the air.

 Spray curtains and any other soft furnishings with Lysol, OdoBan or Dettol sprays, and vacate the room for 45 minutes if it is Lysol that you are using.